Heat Stroke Treatment Clinic in Columbia MD

 • Headache and confusion

-In the Hospital or clinic setting, you will be evaluated based on your body temperature, and clinical symptoms, and you may need to have more evaluation including blood test, urine test, EKG, and etc to evaluate any acute consequences of heat stroke on your body.
-The main treatment will be focused on cooling core body temperature as soon as possible.
-This can be done by different ways including pouring cold water on body surface, using fan over the wet skin, putting patient on ice bath, oral cold fluids and IV fluid as well if indicated.
+In the Hospital or clinic setting, you will be evaluated based on your body temperature, and clinical symptoms, and you may need to have more evaluation including blood tests, urine tests, EKG, etc to evaluate any acute consequences of heat stroke on your body.
+The main treatment will be focused on cooling the core body temperature as soon as possible.
+This can be done in different ways including pouring cold water on the body surface, using a fan over the wet skin, putting the patient on an ice bath, oral cold fluids, and IV fluid as well if indicated.
 Treatment of any other problem due to heat stroke will be done as well.

 Prevention of heat stroke: